absassi/git-to-from-review/README.md

      * [new ref]         refs/changes/34/1234/3 -> change

 The remote name defaults to `origin` if unspecified.

+#### Retrieving all patch sets

+To retreive all patch sets from a change, don't specify the patch set number, but it is mandatory to specify a branch name prefix.
+For instance:

+    $ git from-review 1234 change
+    From ssh://gerrit.example.com:29418/project
+     * [new ref]         refs/changes/34/1234/1 -> change/1
+     * [new ref]         refs/changes/34/1234/2 -> change/2
+     * [new ref]         refs/changes/34/1234/3 -> change/3

+#### Without local branch

+To simply retrieve a patch set, without local branch creation, a patch set number must be specified:

+    $ git from-review 1234/3
+    From ssh://gerrit.example.com:29418/project
+     * [new ref]         refs/changes/34/1234/3 -> FETCH_HEAD

+This is equivalent to the first part of default Gerrit download commands.

 #### Create local branch with tracking information